Massive quantum superpositions using magneto-mechanics: Appendix D: Demagnetization effect of superconductors

 The magnitude of force in (\ref{eq:AC21}) is of the form of $F_{\mathrm{SC}}(\delta) = - k_{\mathrm{z}} \delta$, where $k_{z}~=~4992\mu_{0} m^{2}\gamma^{3}/(\pi d^{8})$ is the spring constant or stiffness of the trap.
 It is also the negative slope of the force-displacement curve that can be drawn from equation (\ref{eq:AC21}).
 The gravitational pull also puts an extra force on the SC sphere and displaces it from the origin along the negative z-axis.
 Then the total force on the SC sphere along the z-axis becomes, $- \hat{k} (k_{\mathrm{z}} \delta +m_{\mathrm{SC}}~g)$, where $m_{\mathrm{SC}}$ and $g$ are the mass of the SC sphere and acceleration due to gravity.
 As a result, we can write the equilibrium position as, $\delta_{\mathrm{eq}} \sim ~-m_{\mathrm{SC}}~g/k_{\mathrm{z}}$ If the slope of the force-displacement curve is not going to vary from the origin to the equilibrium position and also approximates the trap as a harmonic one, the angular frequency in radian of the trap along the z axis at $\delta_{eq}$ is given as $\omega_{\mathrm{z}}=\sqrt{k_{\mathrm{z}}/m_{\mathrm{SC}}}$.

-In order to understand how much the back action of the SC sphere affected the dipole magnetic field and the force due to it, we treat the presence of the SC sphere in the magnetic field as a perturbation and do not consider any back action from the SC sphere on the magnetic fields.
+In order to understand how much the { demagnetizing field} of the SC sphere affected the dipole magnetic field and the force due to it, we treat the presence of the SC sphere in the magnetic field as a perturbation and do not consider any { demagnetizing field} from the SC sphere on the magnetic fields.
 To identify this case from the previous case we denote the force, stiffness, equilibrium position, and trap frequency, with an over-line above the corresponding symbols.

 The force on the particle along the z-axis is then \cite{OBrien2019, Houlton2018AxisymmetricLevitation},

 where $B = \sqrt{B_{x}^{2}+B_{y}^{2}+B_{z}^{2}}$, with $B_{x/y/z}$ is the x/y/z component of the magnetic field.
 Since we are considering a perfect superconductor we can consider $\chi \sim -1$.
 In contrast to the previous case, we consider $d_{+} = d_{-}$ In order to obtain $B_{x/y/z}$, we write down $\Phi_{\mathrm{m}}$ directly in Cartesian coordinates from equation \ref{eq:AC1} as.